rudy-reyn/safesync/docs/client.markdown

 ## Partition Service

 The partition service can be broken down into two main applications, one for partitioning, analyzing, and encrypting files and another for decrypting and reconstructing files.

-See the [Security Overview](https://www.notion.so/Security-Overview-3613c096d42c44f49165de6c4a905f48) page for further details about the encryption and decryption process.

 ## File Partitioning and Encryption